elixir-cldr/cldr/guides/5_datetime_formats.md

-# Date & Datetime Formatting
+# Date and Time Formatting

 `Cldr` does not currently implement date and datetime formatting.
+Estimate time of release with dates and times is January 2017.